hotwaxlab/ocellight-perception-bustier/firmware/README.md

 ---

-## Design Principles
+## Overview

-The user interface encapsulated by the firmware is shaped by a number of guiding ideas:
+The user interface encapsulated by the firmware is shaped by a number of design principles:

 - **Transparency**: Sensor input maps directly to output behavior
 - **Predictability**: No hidden states or unexpected modes